-Critique of Neo-Liberal Development Theory; Globalization, Global Governance Institutions; Economic Policy, Financial Crisis, Geography of power; Global political Ecology; Economic Policy in India; Global political ecology
+Critique of Neo-Liberal Development Theory; Globalization, Global Governance Institutions; Economic Policy, Finance Capitalism and Crisis, Geography of power; Global political Ecology; Economic Policy in India; Global political ecology

-Theories of Development: Arguments, Contentions, Alternatives with Elaine Hartwick, New York: Guilford Press 2009
+Theories of Development: Arguments, Contentions, Alternatives, with Elaine Hartwick, New York: Guilford Press Third Edition 2015

 Geography of Power: The Making of Global Economic Policy, London: Zed Press, 2007.